|Bailie of Ringdufferin|

 (1) James Bailie (1724-87) (q.v.);

-(2) Mathew Bailie (1728-70), born 28 August 1728; merchant in Dublin; alderman of the city of Dublin; married, 9 March 1757 at St Anne, Dublin, Julia, daughter of Sir Thomas Prendergast, and had issue one son; died when the frigate Aurora bound for the East Indies was lost with all hands, 1770;
+(2) Mathew Bailie (1728-70), born 28 August 1728; merchant in Dublin and one of the group of merchants who formed the Dublin Insurance Co., 1750; alderman of the city of Dublin; an officer in the 2nd Dublin Militia (Capt.); married, 9 March 1757 at St Anne, Dublin, Julia, daughter of Sir Thomas Prendergast, and had issue at least three sons; disappeared when the frigate Aurora bound for the East Indies was lost with all hands, 1770, and was presumed dead, 1775;

 (3) Christian Bailie (c.1736-1817); married, c.1760, Rev. Nicholas Hamilton (c.1727-87) and had issue six sons and two daughters; died 9 May 1817;